Samic8/samdawson.dev/src/articles/media-queries-tailwind.md

 }
 ```

-## How can this knowledge improve your CSS outside of Tailwind?
+## How can this knowledge improve your CSS outside of tailwind?

 It depends on what type of CSS you are writing, let's look at the different types:

-### Componentized Classes
+### Componentized classes

 In cases where your not using many utility classes the cascade issue is less of a problem.
 Because you just write all of your queries together and control the order.